CreateCodeLearn/smart_table/README.md

-# smart_table
+# Test Repository

-A repo to show how to create one
+* A repo to show how to create one
+* Feel free to fill in any missing information